 The correct usage of shortened words and symbols can be confusing for some writers.
 This does not need to be the case: there are a few basic rules to understand that can ensure these are used correctly and consistently.

-Shortened words are comprised of two types: abbreviations and contractions.
+Shortened words comprise two types: abbreviations and contractions.
 Not understanding the difference between these two types of shortened words can lead to common errors.
 An abbreviation contains the first letter of a word and one or more other letters, but not the last letter of the word.
-An abbreviation always has a full stop immediately after it.
-For example, the abbreviated form for ’Victoria’ is ‘Vic.’.
+An abbreviation sometimes has a full stop immediately after it.
+For example, the abbreviated form for ‘Victoria’ can be ‘Vic’ or ‘Vic.’ depending on the style followed.
 If an abbreviation is used at the end of a sentence that ends with a full stop (not a question mark or exclamation mark), and there is no punctuation between the abbreviation and the end of the sentence, then only one full stop should be used to avoid having two full stops in a row.
-A contraction consists of the first letter of a word, the last letter and sometimes letters in-between.
+A contraction consists of the first letter of a word, the last letter and sometimes letters in between.
 A contraction does not use a full stop.
 For example, the contracted form for ‘Queensland’ is ‘Qld’.
 The capitalisation of a shortened word remains the same as that of the full version of the word.
-One common error that people make is including a full stop after a contraction, for example ‘Mr.’ or ‘Dr.’.
+One common error that people make is including a full stop after a contraction, for example, ‘Mr.’ or ‘Dr.’.
 The correct way to present these contractions is ‘Mr’ and ‘Dr’.
+(However, note that a full stop is used in such cases in US English.)
 It is important to remember that if the shortened word contains the last letter of the full version of the word, it is a contraction and must not use a full stop.

 Did you know the shortened form for ‘number’, ‘no.’, is technically a contraction, not an abbreviation?
 This is because it is actually a contraction of the Italian word ‘numero’.
 However, the full stop is added to the end of the contraction to avoid confusion with the word ‘no’.
 However, the plural form, ‘nos’, does not use a full stop.